-At a weekly meeting around the Biblical themes of creativity and justice, we began to dream of bringing together a diverse collection of folks passionate about God, the poor, and the arts in one place for a weekend of inspiration, learning and challenge.
+At a around the Biblical themes of creativity and justice, we began to dream of bringing together a diverse collection of folks passionate about God, the poor, and the arts in one place for a weekend of inspiration, learning and challenge.
 As we shared that vision with other communities, churches, and organisations it began to snowball.
 Others joined us to plan and dream, initially thinking to gather just a couple of hundred activists, practitioners, pastors and friends in recovery from addiction.

 In August 2011, we launched the festival with Shane Claiborne and others bringing challenge and inspiration through workshops, music and art.
 We ended up with more than 500 people celebrating peace, life and freedom in a field that first summer.
 We dreamed of justice rolling down like a river.